seanmiddleditch/CPlusPlus/type-list-indexing.md

 Acknowledgements
 ----------------

-In comments on Richard Smith, a strawman syntax proposing a language approach as alternative to N3761 was mentioned.
+In comments [N3761], Richard Smith presented a strawman syntax proposing a language approach as alternative to the library approach presented.
+I used that as a trampoline for this paper.

+Bjarne Stroustrip illustrated the computational complexity problems with a pure library approach compared to a core language approach.

 **help needed** This same syntax was floated in response to another paper submitted to the committee sometime in the last year, but I have completely forgotten which paper or who made the suggestion,